 The person who experiences feelings of jealousy may read meanings into the behaviour of their partner, and/or read into the motivations of others toward the partner.
 You react to what you imagine is happening more than the reality.
 Instead of concentrating on how you are living your life, you may be increasingly pre-occupied by what your partner might be doing, seeing a threat in people, places and things.

-Jealousy is an insecurity often associated with feeling inadequate, low self-esteem, dependency, and a fear of being abandonned.
+Jealousy is a feeling of insecurity often associated with feeling inadequate, low self-esteem, dependency, and a fear of being abandoned.
 It may lead us to feel angry when we feel we are not receiving what we expect in a partner.
 Sometimes we do not question whether these expectations are reasonable and whether our actions are also reasonable.

 Even if we feel justified, our reactions do not promote a good way forward for the relationship to flourish.
 Jealousy can feel all consuming and can leave you feeling exhausted and miserable.
-In my experience with clients, it is common that people who describe themselves as jealous know on an intellectual level that they are being irrational but feel stuck on how to move forward, often feeling guilty or ashamed of their actions.
+In my experience with clients, it is common that people who describe themselves as jealous know on an intellectual level that they are being irrational but feel stuck on how to move forward, often feeling guilty or ashamed of their actions, and continuing to feel insecure.
 Also, it is common to alternate between blaming their partner for provoking their jealousy and blaming themselves for being unfair towards their partner.